sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 Q. **What changed from the prior Impact Review process?**

 - We made several changes:
-  - **Cadence:** We moved from a rolling cadence, to a bi-annual synchronous review period to reduce the operational burden and improve transparency regarding promotion and merit decisions.
+  - **Cadence:** We moved from a rolling cadence, to a annual synchronous review period to reduce the operational burden and improve transparency regarding promotion and merit decisions.
   - **Defined our Talent Assessment framework:** Our new Skills and Values-based assessment framework is designed to enable transparent conversations between Managers and Teammates, ensuring a consistent, fair calibration process!
   - **Embedded Career Frameworks:** We updated/are updating ALL Career frameworks for each department.
 These will be directly in the Lattice via the Grow Feature as well as in the Handbook.
   - **Improved Questions**: We reduced the number of required questions - giving Teammates the flexibility to take control of how they communicate feedback, while optional questions guide Teammates to best reflect on the attributes that help them progress in their career.